 viii.
-Have a minimum of ten (10) hours relevant in-service training per calendar year.
+Have a minimum of ten (10) hours relevant in-service training per calendar year to include mandatory annual training topics.
 The annual 10-hour requirement will be pro-rated based on the month of hire for the first calendar year of employment.
+Training should be conducted under the supervision of the nurse supervisor.
 Documentation shall include topic, name and title of trainer, training objectives, outline of content, length of training, list of trainees, and location.
-This documentation will be maintained in an annual in-service manual for all employees.
+This documentation will be maintained in an annual inservice manual for all employees.
 In addition, each staff member's personnel file must contain a summary of their in-service training for the year.